Netlia/documentation/DeviceComunication/DeviceComunication.md

 ## Messages from device to server

 Messages are sent in hexadecimal format and consist of two parts - the header and the data.
 The header contains general information and the message type.
-The message type then determines how the data part of the message will look like.
+The message type then determines the format of the data section of the message.

 >For NB-IoT devices where the payload is sent in a UDP datagram, there may be 8 chars containing the SIM card identifier before the payload itself.
 See [Device identification](#device-identification)  below.